-The Individual Multiplier reflects each named executive officer's overall individual performance rating as part of our performance assessment process.
-Unlike our formulaic calculation of corporate performance against Company performance goals in determining the Company Multiplier, each named executive officer's Individual Multiplier is based on a subjective evaluation of his or her overall performance and consideration of the achievement of individual goals established at the beginning of the year.
+The Individual Multiplier reflects each named executive officer's overall individual performance rating that is determined as part of our performance assessment process.
+Unlike our formulaic calculation of performance against Company performance goals in determining the Company Multiplier, each named executive officer's Individual Multiplier, other than Mr. Vounatsos, is based on a subjective evaluation of his or her overall performance and consideration of the achievement of individual goals established at the beginning of the year.
 Goals may be both quantitative and qualitative.
-For 2018 Mr. Vounatsos recommended to our C&MD Committee an Individual Multiplier for each named executive officer other than himself based on his assessment of their individual contributions for the full year.
-Our C&MD Committee considered all of the information presented, discussed our CEO's recommendations with him and its independent compensation consultant and applied its judgment to determine the Individual Multiplier for each named executive officer.
-Our Board of Directors determined Mr. Vounatsos' Individual Multiplier based on its assessment of his
+For 2019 Mr. Vounatsos recommended to our C&MD Committee an Individual Multiplier for each currentlyemployed NEO other than himself based on his assessment of their individual contributions for the full year.
+Our C&MD Committee considered all of the information presented, discussed our CEO's recommendations with him and Pearl Meyer and applied its judgment to determine the Individual Multiplier for each currently-employed NEO.
+Our Board of Directors determined Mr. Vounatsos' Individual Multiplier based on its assessment of his performance.

-In its evaluation, our C&MD Committee assigned Individual Multipliers to our named executive officers of between 115% and 140% based on the following accomplishments during 2018:
+In its evaluation, our C&MD Committee assigned Individual Multipliers to our named executive officers of between 110% and 140% based on the following accomplishments during 2019: